Board of Directors

 Wolf Moskovich is Professor Emeritus and formerly Professor and Chairperson of the Department of Russian and Slavic Studies at the Hebrew University of Jerusalem (1976–2004).
 His main fields of interest include Slavic studies (Ukrainian studies in particular), Jewish culture and history in Eastern and Central Europe (Yiddish studies in particular), interrelations between Jews and Christians, and languages and cultures in contact.
 He studied at Chernivtsi State University in Ukraine, received his PhD (1965) from the Moscow Institute of Foreign Languages, and Dr. Hab.
 (1971) from the Academy of Sciences of the USSR, Leningrad.
 From 1965 to 1974 he was also senior researcher and laboratory director in computational linguistics and cognitive studies for the Committee for Inventions and Discoveries of the USSR, Moscow.

 He has been Visiting Professor at the universities of London, Oxford, Cornell, Pennsylvania, Rome, and Bratislava.
 He has over three hundred publications, including twelve monographs, mainly in the fields of theoretical and Slavic philology, and Jewish and Ukrainian culturology.
-He is editor-in-chief of the book series Jews and Slavs (volumes 1-25, Jerusalem) since 1993.
-He is President of the Israeli Committee of Slavists and a member of the International Committee of Slavists.
-Honours received include: Foreign Member of the National Academies of Sciences of Ukraine and Slovenia; and the V. Zhabotinsky Gold Medal of the Ukraine-Israel Friendship Society (Kyiv) for promoting mutual understanding among nations.
+He is editor-in-chief of the book series Jews and Slavs (volumes 1-27, Jerusalem) since 1993.
+He was for a number of years President of the Israeli Committee of Slavists and a member of the International Committee of Slavists.
+Honours received include: Foreign Member of the National Academies of Sciences of Ukraine and Slovenia; the V. Zhabotinsky Gold Medal of the Ukraine-Israel Friendship Society (Kyiv) for promoting mutual understanding among nations; and in 2023 he was awarded the Life Achievement Award for the revival and advancement of Yiddish culture by Israel's National Authority for Yiddish Culture.

 Berel Rodal